Adventure Cove Waterpark guide

-Out of the three, waterparks are the most fun way to cool down.
+Out of the 3, waterparks are the most fun way to cool down.
 But because they encompass a host of attractions compared to pools and beaches, you shouldn’t visit one without a solid game plan to conquer its many rides and attractions.

-Here we present the most comprehensive Adventure Cove Waterpark Guide you can find on the interwebs, complete with tips, pictures, and other useful information that will make your next trip down a fulfilling one.
+Here we present the most comprehensive Adventure Cove Waterpark guide you can find on the interwebs, complete with tips, pictures, and other useful information that will make your next trip down a fulfilling one.

-Alongside your valuables, that nagging, kiasu voice in your head is responsible for the cap, sun visor and copious amounts of snacks that have miraculously managed to fit into your backpack.
+Alongside your valuables, that nagging, kiasu voice in your head is responsible for the cap, sun visor, and copious amounts of snacks that have miraculously managed to fit into your backpack.

 Upon entry, changing rooms and lockers are located on your left.